Dhuang0661/Dhuang0661/README.md

-- 👋 Hi, I’m @Dhuang0661
+- 👋 Hi, my name is David.
 - 👀 I’m interested in webscrapping, machine learning, and software development
-- 🌱 I’m currently learning JSON and XML
+- 🌱 I’m currently learning about Cloud and AI.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Take a look at the repository for a couple of my projects.
+More are on the way!!!
 - 📫 How to reach me:
 Email: dhuang0661@gmail.com